-Projects and policies to reduce GHG Emissions
+Projects and policies to reduce GHG emissions

-The next step in the path towards achieving the goals laid out in Section 5, and to further verify the feasibility of these goals, is to propose policies and projects that would achieve them, package them as a programme in a logframe matrix, prioritise them and give an estimate to their costs.
+The next step along the path towards achieving the goals laid out in Section 5, and to further verify the feasibility of these goals, is to propose policies and projects that would achieve them, package them as a programme in a logframe matrix, prioritise them and estimate their costs.

-It should be noted that the scope of this study is only the transportation and electricity sector, a large portion of Tonga’s total emissions are from industrial processes, the agricultural sector, and other non-energy sources.
-Emissions reduction potential likely exists in these sectors as well and should be addressed when adopting a comprehensive plan to meet Tonga’s emission targets under their deposited INDC.
+It should be noted that the scope of this study is only the transportation and electricity sector.
+A large portion of Tonga’s total emissions are from industrial processes, the agricultural sector, and other non-energy sources.
+Emissions reduction potential likely exists in these sectors as well, and should be addressed when adopting a comprehensive plan to meet Tonga’s emission targets under their deposited INDC.

 Transportation policies and projects

 Table 8 lists some transportation policies and projects to help achieve the goals laid out by the wedge analysis.
 These policies and projects are presented with key considerations regarding their implementation.
 They are presented with preliminary assessments of the size of potential GHG reduction, upfront cost (many of their lifecycle costs are negative), time to implement, ancillary benefits (which frequently translate to popularity or political feasibility), and available support.
-Assessments are generalized as green for good, yellow for average, and red for bad.
-In the event of a tie for number of positive scores, priority is given to the ranking on the left.
-The top ten options are elaborated in text below.
-It is however worth mentioning three key developments which would affect fuel use, efficiency, GHG emissions and other significant positive impacts on the Tonga economy.
-These are the:
+Assessments are generalised as green for good, yellow for average, and red for bad.
+In the event of a tie for the number of positive scores, priority is given to the ranking on the left.
+The top ten options are elaborated in the text below.
+It is, however, worth mentioning three key developments that would affect fuel use, efficiency and GHG emissions and would also have other significant positive impacts on the Tonga economy.
+These are:

-The switch to 10 ppm diesel fuel since 2018
+the switch to 10 ppm diesel fuel since 2018;

-The current very high priority the current govetment gives to improving the roads throughout Tonga since it came to power in September 2019, and
+the very high priority the current government gives to improving the roads throughout Tonga since it came to power in September 2019; and

-The constrution in 2021 of the bridge across the lagoon linking the capital and Folaha village
+The construction in 2021 of the bridge across the lagoon, linking the capital and Folaha village.